-The longer the investor has to invest, generally the higher the appetite for risk.
-In addition, the more time the investor has to invest, the more time the portfolio will have to ride out periods of market volatility.
-Conversely, if the investor only has a short time to invest, the lower the appetite for risk, generally, and the higher the likelihood will be for the investor to choose a selection of lower risk assets.
+The longer an investor has to invest, generally the higher the appetite for risk.
+In addition, the more time an investor has to invest, the more time the portfolio will have to ride out periods of market volatility.
+Conversely, if an investor only has a short time to invest, the lower the appetite for risk, generally, and the higher the likelihood will be for the investor to choose a selection of lower risk assets.

 You, or your financial adviser, can determine your risk appetite by reflecting on a number of different factors, such as how cautious you are generally, whether you have invested in risky assets in the past and whether this has achieved the return you desired, as well as your propensity to put your money at risk for a potential reward.
 Generally, investors will be categorised as either having a low, medium or high risk appetite.

-It’s also essential to understand the relationship between risk and reward when determining the correct asset allocation for your SMSF.
-Generally, the higher the risk attached to the portfolio, the higher the potential for rewards.
+It’s also essential to understand the relationship between risk and return when determining the correct asset allocation for your SMSF.
+Generally, the higher the risk attached to the portfolio, the higher the potential for return.
 Conversely, the lower the risk, the lower the potential for investment gains.

 Asset allocation is something that needs to be regularly reviewed, ideally twice a year or more, to ensure the mix of investments in the fund is still aligned to your investment goals.
-It’s an idea to seek advice when determining the right asset allocation for your fund.
+It often can help to seek advice when determining the right asset allocation for your fund.